searchspring/snap/packages/snap-store-mobx/README.md

 <h3 id="SearchFacetsMultiple">`multiple` property</h3>

-Only applicable to facets with `type` of `value` or `range-buckets`
+Only applicable to facets where `type` is `value` or `range-buckets`

-Facet multiple type can be configured per facet in the Searchspring Management Console to the following values:
+Facet `multiple` can be configured per facet in the Searchspring Management Console to the following values:

 `single` - a facet can only contain a single active selection at any given time

 `or` - a facet can have multiple active selections and the filtered results will contain a result set that matches any selections.
 For example, selecting a 'shoe size' facet value of '12' and '12.5' will yield results containing any shoe size of '12' or '12.5'

-`and` - a facet can have multiple active selection and the filtered results will contain a result set that matches all selected values.
+`and` - a facet can have multiple active selections and the filtered results will contain a result set that matches all selected values.
 For example, selecting a 'color' facet value of 'red' and 'pink' will yield results that contain both a 'color' of 'red' and 'pink' variants

 ```typescript
 enum FacetMultiple {